metal3-io/project-infra/prow/README.md

 ## About the Metal3 Prow instance

-Prow is deployed in a Kubernetes cluster in Cleura.
+Prow is deployed in a Kubernetes cluster in Xerces.
 The cluster is created using the Cluster API provider for OpenStack (CAPO), using the configuration in `capo-cluster`.
 You will need access to (or be able to create) the following credentials in order to deploy or manage the Kubernetes cluster and the Prow